 Volumetric: 7.7%, T/R Ratio: 1.7

 Color/Appearance: Often completely black, with little or no discernible grain.
 Occasionally slightly lighter, with a dark brown or purplish hue.
 The pale yellow sapwood is usually very thin, and is clearly demarcated from the darker heartwood.

-Rot Resistance: Heartwood is rated as very durable in regards to decay resistance, though only moderately resistant to insect attack.
-The sapwood is commonly attacked by powder-post beetles and other borers.
+Rot Resistance: Heartwood is rated as very durable in regards to decay resistance, though only moderately resistant to insects/borers.
+The lighter colored sapwood is commonly attacked by powder-post beetles and other borers.

-Pricing/Availability: African Blackwood is very expensive, on par with true ebonies such as Gaboon Ebony in the Diospyros genus.
-Since the tree grows so slowly, and is generally small and gnarly, available boards tend to be narrow—though large clear sections are occasionally harvested from older trees that yield bookmatched guitar backs (~8″ wide).
+Pricing/Availability: African blackwood is very expensive, on par with true ebonies such as Gaboon Ebony in the Diospyros genus.
+Since the tree grows so slowly, and is generally small and gnarly, available boards tend to be narrow—though large clear sections have occasionally been harvested from older trees that yield bookmatched guitar backs (~8" wide).